moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 The following rules MUST be followed in processing delta updates:

-* If a catalog is received without the parent sequence number field {{parentsequencenumber}} defined, then it is an independent catalog and no delta update processing is required.
+* If a catalog is received without the parent sequence number field {{parentsequence}} defined, then it is an independent catalog and no delta update processing is required.
-* If a catalog is received with a parent sequence number field present, then the content of the catalog MUST be parsed as if the catalog contents had been added to the contents received on the referenced moq-transport object.
+* If a catalog is received with the parent sequence number field present, then the contents of the catalog MUST be parsed as if the catalog contents had been added to the state represented by the catalog whose sequence number matches the parent sequence number.
 Newer field definitions overwrite older field definitions.
 * Track namespaces may not be changed across delta updates.
 * Contents of the track selection properties object may not be varied across updates.
 To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.
 * Track names may not be changed across delta updates.
 To change a track name, remove the track and then add a new track with the new name and matching properties.